GoogleCloudPlatform/datashare-toolkit/frontend/README.md

 ```

 Navigate to the Hosting URL and on the top right click the right most button to sign-in using Google authentication.
-Lastly, to initialize the 'Datashare' dataset within BigQuery, navigate to the Admin page and click the "Initialize Schema" button.
+Next,Lastly, to initialize the 'Datashare' dataset within BigQuery, navigate to the Admin page and click the "Initialize Schema" button.